 Loneliness can be an embarrassing topic we don’t like to talk about or admit to.
 Yet all of us are familiar with it, to some degree, because loneliness is an inescapable consequence of the fall.

 No surprise, readers request more content on loneliness.
 To that end, let me introduce Paul Matthies.
-Paul is a Christian, former missionary in Asia, current pastor in Texas, he’s single and he has openly shared his struggle with loneliness over the years.
+Paul is a Christian, former missionary in Asia, and a current pastor in Texas.
+He’s also single and has openly shared his struggle with loneliness over the years.
 In the summer of 2006, while serving as a pastor at The Village Church, Matthies preached a four-part sermon series titled “Only the Lonely” (links available below).
 The series offers a much-needed biblical theology of loneliness and is filled with mature thoughts on the problem, and wise words of gospel hope, for those enduring its pain.

 Recently I went through the four sermons and pulled out 20 quotes to share the flavor of the hope offered in these messages.

 “Loneliness is a common human experience.
-Meaning that all of us, whether single or married, whether for a short period of time or for an extended season, deal with loneliness.
+All of us, whether single or married, whether for a short period of time or for an extended season, deal with loneliness.
 Why so?
-Well that leads into my second aim that loneliness is, at its root, a spiritual issue.
+That leads into my second aim that loneliness is, at its root, a spiritual issue.
 But often we define loneliness in physical or emotional terms.
-We think loneliness can be defined by the absence of people whether physically or emotionally.
-So we think to ourselves, ‘What we need to do to fix our problem of loneliness is to have more people in our lives.’
+We think loneliness can be defined by the absence of people, whether physically or emotionally.
+So, we think to ourselves, ‘What we need to do to fix our problem of loneliness is to have more people in our lives.’
 And when that doesn’t work we think, ‘Well, we need more considerate people in our lives.’
-And so I talked about how we define loneliness as emotional or physical.
+And so, I talked about how we define loneliness as emotional or physical.
 But that doesn’t complete the picture because loneliness is also the presence of pain.
-Loneliness is not just the absence of people, it’s the presence of pain, the pain of separation from God and others.
-It began in the Garden of Eden when Adam decided to choose the pleasures of sin, and in doing so, inherited the pain of loneliness.”
+Loneliness is not just the absence of people; it’s the presence of pain, the pain of separation from God and others.
+It began in the garden of Eden when Adam decided to choose the pleasures of sin and, in doing so, inherited the pain of loneliness.”

 “We have a heart problem.
-We can invite more people into our lives, and we can invite more quality people into our lives, but the problem is that doesn’t take care of the root pain of separation that’s happening there.
-We have a spiritual heart problem and we don’t need medication, we need a new heart, and that takes a doctor.
+We can invite more people into our lives, and we can invite more quality people into our lives, but the problem is that it doesn’t take care of the root pain of separation that’s happening there.
+We have a spiritual heart problem, and we don’t need medication.
+We need a new heart — and that takes a doctor.
 And so, we have a strong desire to be in intimate fellowship with God and others, but the problem is that we have, at our root, a sin problem that clouds our hearts.”

-[On 1 John 1:5–10] “At the root of our fellowship issue is not merely the absence of people in your life, or the absence of God in your life, it is the presence of sin in your hearts that separates you from God and other people.
-You have a heart problem, and that problem is painful.”
+“At the root of your fellowship issue is not merely the absence of people in your life, or the absence of God in your life; it is the presence of sin in your hearts that separates you from God and other people.
+You have a heart problem, and that problem is painful (see 1 John 1:5–10).”

-“We can say with Romans 8:28, that God uses all things for the good of those who love him, even our loneliness.
-Because our loneliness leads us to our deepest spiritual need, who is Christ.
-And we can also say with 1 John 3:20, that even when we feel condemned, God is greater than our hearts, and that loneliness cannot separate us from the love of God.
+“We can say with Romans 8:28 that God uses all things for the good of those who love him, even our loneliness, because our loneliness leads us to our deepest spiritual need, who is Christ.
+And we can also say with 1 John 3:20 that, even when we feel condemned, God is greater than our hearts and that loneliness cannot separate us from the love of God (Romans 8:38–39).
 We have a solution to our spiritual problem, and if we will submit to the Lord and accept his solution for our deepest spiritual problem, the atoning work of Christ on the cross, God can attack loneliness at its root and overcome the pain of separation in our lives that leads to separation from him, which leads to separation from other people.”

-“Loneliness is a wilderness, but through receiving it as a gift, accepting it from the hand of God and offering it back to him with thanksgiving, it may become a pathway to holiness, to glory and to God himself” (Elizabeth Elliot).
+“Loneliness is a wilderness, but through receiving it as a gift, accepting it from the hand of God, and offering it back to him with thanksgiving, it may become a pathway to holiness, to glory and to God himself” (Elisabeth Elliot).